armory/documentation/_install_guide/dns_and_ssl.md

 For the following example we're going to create self-signed certificates although for production use you will want to have an official certificate authority (CA) sign your certificate.

-You can eiter create a self signed cert, or import your own cert.
+You can either create a self signed cert, or import your own cert.

 - Creating a **self-signed CA** with java keystore
 ```